Frequently Asked Questions

 Is there homework for the class?

 My daughter is shy and reluctant to talk.
+Will she still benefit from a live class?

 That’s fine!
 Many girls do decide to share as the class goes on, and some learn by listening to what the others share.
 I’ll invite them to share, but sharing is not required.
 Some choose to share in the chat but not talk or show video.
+We also have the option of a pre-recorded class series.

-Do the kids show webcams during the class?
+Do the kids show webcams during class?

 Yes, the girls are welcome to have their cameras on during class, because the class size is small and I have found that it helps the girls to bond over the course of just a few weeks.
 It’s not required.